-2.00 RESOURCE IMPLICATIONS 2.01 Engaging a Business Partner will result in the TUPE of the staff that currently operate on the site.
-The staff will be offered redeployment to existing vacancies within the service if they wish to remain with the Council.
+2.00 RESOURCE IMPLICATIONS 2.01 Engaging a Business Partner will result in the possible TUPE transfer of the staff that currently operate on the HRC sites.
+The staff will be entitled to apply for existing vacancies within the service if they wish to remain with the Council.

 3.00 CONSULTATIONS REQUIRED / CARRIED OUT 3.01 A Members workshop was held in October 2016 seeking views on the proposed changes to waste services and the outcome has been built into the proposals detailed in the report.
-3.02 Workforce and Unions have been consulted on the proposed changes to the waste and recycling rounds, a workforce group has been set up to help deliver the changes.
+3.02 The Workforce and Trade Unions have been consulted on the proposed changes to the waste and recycling rounds, a workforce group has been set up to help deliver the changes.
 3.03 Further consultation is required on the engagement of the Business Partner and the subsequent staff transfers.
+3.04 Environment Overview and Scrutiny considered the changes at their meeting in June 2017 and recommended Cabinet approve both the changes to the collection service and the operating arrangements at HRC sites.

-4.00 RISK MANAGEMENT 4.01 A project team is in place to monitor and oversee the changes to ensure the project stays on target.
+4.0 0 RISK MANAGEMENT 4.0 1 A project team is in place to monitor and oversee the changes to ensure the project stays on target.

-5.00 APPENDICES

-5.01 Appendix 1 - Revised Household Waste Collection and Household Recycling Centre Operations policy 2017
+5.00 APPENDICES 5.01 Appendix 1 - Revised Household Waste Collection and Household Recycling Centre Operations Policy 2017.